htdebeer/SVG-cards/README.md

 [desphilboy](https://github.com/desphilboy) has made this project into an [NPM](https://www.npmjs.com/) package to make it easier for web developers to use it in their projects.
 Now it can be installed and used like other
 dependencies: `npm install --save svg-cards`.
-(Note.
-The svg-cards package on NPM is *not* maintained by me and can be out of date.)

 In July 2018, [Thomas Linard](https://github.com/thlinard) improved the SVG files by making them compliant with the [SVG